 Wildlife Photographer of the Year

-Now, the exhibition is coming to the Natural History Museum of Denmark and will immerse you in the breathtaking diversity of the natural world.
-Encounter the beauty and fragility of wildlife, see fascinating animal behaviour and get to know extraordinary species.
+Explore some of the world’s greatest habitats, see fascinating animal behaviour and get to know extraordinary species in an exhibition that excites millions of people each year.
+With gravity, wonder and humor, the world's most talented photographers portray the beauty and fragility of nature.
 Go deeper and discover the surprising – and often challenging – stories behind the images during a time of environmental crisis.

 Natural History Museum of Denmark